The old rules of asset management are being rewritten and the future is already here.

-- Technology advancements that streamline processes
+- Rapid tech advancements streamlining processes

-- Changing investor expectations demanding faster, more personalized services
+- Investors demanding faster, personalized services

 The Traditional Approach: Stability or Stagnation?